Skip Navigation

 County Judges and Commissioners Association of Texas

-Resolutions originate among members of Commissioners Courts and are submitted to the Resolutions Committee for consideration.
+Resolutions originate among members of Commissioners Courts and are submitted to the County Judges and Commissioners Association of Texas (CJCAT) Resolutions Committee for consideration.
 County Judges and Commissioners spend hours reviewing and revising draft Resolutions before presenting them for adoption.

 Resolutions adopted at the Annual CJCAT Conference serve as the CJCAT Legislative Platform.
 The CJCAT Legislative Committee and staff work diligently to ensure the issues represented in the Resolutions are brought before the Texas Legislature.

-The following Resolutions were passed by the CJCAT representing 254 counties in the State of Texas on October 23, 2024, during the 102nd Annual CJCAT Conference.
+The following Resolutions were passed by the CJCAT, representing 254 counties in the State of Texas, on Oct.
+8, 2025, during the Annual CJCAT State Conference.

-WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Hays County, Texas, on Oct.
-21-24, 2024; and
+WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Galveston County, Texas, on Oct.
+6-9, 2025; and

-WHEREAS, the Honorable Commissioners Court of Hays County and the Honorable Commissioners Court of Comal County have welcomed the County Judges and Commissioners Association of Texas in the most entertaining and excellent manner;
+WHEREAS, the Honorable Commissioners Court of Galveston County has welcomed the County Judges and Commissioners Association of Texas in the most entertaining and excellent manner;

-NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas expresses its wholehearted thanks and deep appreciation to the Honorable Courts of Hays County and Comal County for their courteous and warm hospitality extended to each of us.
+NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas expresses its wholehearted thanks and deep appreciation to the Galveston County Commissioners Court for its courteous and warm hospitality extended to each of us.

 2. Thanks to the Conference Sponsors and Exhibitors

-WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Hays County, Texas, on Oct.
-21-24, 2024; and
+WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Galveston County, Texas, Oct.
+6-9, 2025; and

 WHEREAS, the many sponsors and exhibitors provide significant financial support for the conference and the Association; and